 We have partnered with numerous local companies to enhance your race-day experience.
 We also have a dedicated race manager who brings years of knowledge and expertise as a race director to make sure your training and competition goes smoothly.
-The Kentucky Derby Festival is again providing assistance in managing the half marathon.
 During the race, hydrate with Louisville pure tap® from the Louisville Water Company and Powerade from our local Coca-Cola bottlers.
-After you cross the finish line, be sure to join us on the Belvedere for our post-race Urban Bourbon Bash that will include special Bourbon tastings, along with Falls City Beer and Bearno's pizza.
-The Louisville Crashers will once again be performing.
+After you cross the finish line, be sure to join us on the Belvedere for our post-race Urban Bourbon Bash that will include tastings from the Jim Beam portfolio of bourbons along with a selection of other Kentucky bourbons, Bearno's pizza, Kentucky Craft Ale, Kentucky burgoo and a three-hour concert by the Louisville Crashers, the region's premiere pop rock party band.
 Check our website urbanbourbonhalf.com for more information.